 Section 3: Composition of the Board of Directors

 The Board of Directors of the Chapter shall consist of ten (10) positions elected by the membership.
 These shall include: President, President-Elect, Past President, Vice President - Finance, Vice President - Programs, Vice President - Membership, Vice President - Sales, Vice President - Education, Vice President – Diversity, and Vice President - Communication.
 Position terms coincide with the Chapter Fiscal Year.

-The Board of Directors shall also include appointed board positions, which include: NOHRC Chair, Certification Chair, Legal Chair, Volunteer Coordinator, Marketing Coordinator, Assistant Treasurer, Chapter Champion, Talent Acquisition Chair, Total Rewards Chair, Learning & Development Chair and Technology Chair.
+The Board of Directors shall also include appointed board positions, which include: NOHRC Chair, Certification Chair, Legal Chair, Volunteer Coordinator, Marketing Coordinator, Assistant Treasurer, Chapter Champion, Talent Acquisition Chair, Total Rewards Chair, Learning & Development Chair, Programming Chair and Technology Chair.
 The member-elected Board of Directors will annually determine the number and definition of the appointed board position.
 Positions may be created or modified to run a new initiative or program or to enhance the profile of a current initiative.

 The Board of Directors of the Chapter serve in a volunteer capacity and receive no compensation, other than reimbursement of approved Chapter expenses associated with performing their duties on behalf of the Chapter.